vmware-tanzu/function-buildpacks-for-knative/tests/README.md

 # Tests

-To run the smoke tests, run `make smoke-tests` from this directory.
+To run the smoke tests, run `make smoke-tests`.

+To run template tests, run `make template-tests`.

+Or to run all tests, run `make tests`.

 ## Adding Tests